Lionsberg/lionsberg-wiki/Features of Work.md

 # Features of Work

 Features of Work are distinct aspects of a project or system that are defined by their specific purpose, goals, and deliverables.
-They are the component parts of the [[Work Breakdown Structure (WBS)]] of a project.
+They are the component parts of the [[Work Breakdown Structure]] of a project.

 In the context of the Lionsberg System, a Feature of Work refers to a particular area of work or focus that contributes to the shared Vision and Goals of the Lionsberg System and the [[New Vision and Plan]].